-St Nicholas Name of policy: He Name of policy: Health n and Safety Procedures Page 16 Issue Date: 2015 Review Date: May 2022 Document Owner: SN Exec utive Manager-QA
+St Nicholas Name of policy: Health and Safety Procedures Page 17 Issue Date: 2015 Review Date: May 2022 Document Owner: SN Exec utive Manager-QA

 - o the time when the last dosage was given - o expiry date of medication. - Ensure the administration of Medication form is completed by both the administrator of the medication and witness, at the time of administration. - That EpiPens, adrenaline autoinjectors and Asthma medication are kept out of reach of children and stored in a cool dry place at room temperature.
 They must be readily available and not in a locked cupboard.
 A copy of the Child's medical management plan should be stored with the adrenaline autoinjector.